What is Alzheimer’s

 Currently there’s no cure or way to prevent AD, but you can take steps to delay it or lower your odds of developing AD.

-Diet and Brain Health
+Diet and brain

 A healthy diet—especially for your brain—includes foods such as: